blakesmith/pghstore-clj/README.md

 ## What is it?

-pghstore-clj is a small helper library to help you work with PostgresSQL's hstore data type.
+pghstore-clj is a small helper library to help you work with PostgresSQL's hstore data type with the postgresql JDBC adapter (I use version 9.1-901.jdbc4).
 It provides two simple helpers to help you get your data into and out of a hash-map.

 ## Installation